vele616/monorepo/packages/jobboard/website/content/jobs/senior-product-manager-analytics-hopin-lAnpw.md

 url: "https://boards.greenhouse.io/hopin/jobs/4365953003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4365953003?t=02952e2a3us#app"
 timestamp: 1614729600000
-hashtags: "#analysis,#ui/ux,#management,#marketing,#office,#optimization,#English"
+hashtags: "#analysis,#management,#marketing,#ui/ux,#office,#optimization,#English"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "If you have 4+ years of experience as a product manager or product leader of a software product, with experience growing products through a combination of big bets and experiments, consider applying to Hopin's job post for a new senior product manager."
+summary: "If you have 4+ years of experience as a product manager or product leader of a software product, with experience growing products through a combination of big bets and experiments, consider applying to Hopin's job post for a new Senior Product Manager."
 summaryBackup: "Love #analysis, #ui/ux, #management?
 Check out this job post!"
-featured: 20
+featured: 11
 ---

 ## The Role